ffflorian/gh-open/README.md

 Open a GitHub repository in your browser.
 Opens pull requests by default.

 Options:
   -p, --print             Just print the URL
-  -b, --branch   Open the branch tree (and not the PR) -t, --timeout  Set a custom timeout for HTTP requests -v, --version  output the version number
-  -h, --help     output usage information
+  -b, --branch            Open the branch tree (and not the PR) -t, --timeout <number>  Set a custom timeout for HTTP requests -v, --version           output the version number -h, --help              output usage information
 ```

 ## Test